Nomad Podcast

 Joanna Leidenhag - The Consciousness of All Things (N330)

 In this episode Joanna Leidenhag explores the fascinating nature of consciousness and its implications for how we understand ourselves and the world around us.
 She challenges traditional views that separate mind and body, and instead advocates for panpsychism, an understanding that she believes better fosters environmental awareness, deeper respect for diverse cultures and a view of existence that is interconnected and alive.
 After the interview Nomad hosts Tim Nash and Joy Brooks try to get their heads around the pros and cons of the various models of consciousness and ponder how panpsychism might shape their evolving faith.
-Interview starts at 14m 19s Books, quotes, links → The creation of Nomad's thoughtful, wonderfully ad-free content is entirely funded by our equally thoughtful, wonderful listeners.
-Supporting us gives access to Nomad's online communities through the Beloved Listener Lounge, Enneagram Lounge and Nomad Book Club - as well as bonus content like Nomad Contemplations, Therapeutic Reflections and Nomad Revisited.
-If you'd like to join our lovely supporters head to our Patreon Page to donate and you may even be rewarded with a pen or Beloved Listener mug!
-If you're hoping to connect with others who are more local, you can also take a look at our Listener Map or join our Nomad Gathering Facebook page.
-Additionally, we share listener's stories on our blog, all with the hope of facilitating understanding, connection and supportive relationships.
+Interview starts at 14m 19s Books, quotes, links → The creation of Nomad’s thoughtful, ad-free content is entirely funded by our equally thoughtful and wonderful listeners.
+By supporting us, you gain access to Nomad’s online spaces—like the Beloved Listener Lounge, Enneagram Lounge, and Book Club—as well as bonus episodes such as Nomad Contemplations, Therapeutic Reflections, and Nomad Revisited.
+If you’d like to join our lovely community of supporters, head over to our Patreon page.
+You might even be rewarded with a Nomad pen or our coveted Beloved Listener mug!
+If a monthly commitment isn’t possible right now, a one-off donation is always deeply appreciated—you can do that here.
+Looking to connect with others nearby?
+Check out the Listener Map or join our Nomad Gathering Facebook group.
+And if you're up for sharing your own story, we regularly post reflections from listeners on our blog—all with the hope of fostering deeper understanding, connection and supportive relationships.
+If you'd like to share your story on the blog, contact us for more information here.

 13 snips